 Finaly on Saturday, the 20 inch CHAMPIONSHIP classes.
 Junior, Elite, men & women.

 - No Life-stream in Saturday.
 That was very disappointing.
-It's August 1st now and still I have not seen any action on Dutch TV on the World Championships.
-UCI had on there roster 2 dates for Holland, the 30th and 31st. including which station and local time.
+It's August 1st. now and still I have not seen any action on Dutch TV on the World Championships.
+UCI had on there roster 2 TV dates for Holland, the 30th. and 31st. including which station and local time.
 I was ready to watch both times, but NOTHING on BMX was shown.
-Still we did win a silver medal in Junior Men and a 4th place in Elite men and a 6th place in Elite women ........ nothing on TV.
-This shows me that for some reason BMX still is not excepted for 100% as an Olympic top sport.
-Because of this th load of "outside BMX" people in Holland, did not get info on what our riders had doen at the UCI BMX Worlds.
+Still we did win a silver medal in Junior Men and a 4th. place in Elite men and a 6th. place in Elite women ........ nothing on TV.
+This shows me that for some reason BMX here in Holland anyway, still is not excepted for 100% as an Olympic top sport.
+Because of this the load of "outside BMX" people in Holland, did not get info on what our riders had done at the UCI BMX Worlds.
 Frustrated and upset I am about that.

-What I did see on picture on facebook was the totaly overloaded grand stands and even the spectator space in fron of the grand stand.
+What I did see on pictures on facebook was the totaly overloaded grandstands and even the spectator space in front of the grandstand.
 Totaly filled.
 I think this was kind of new for BMX in the USA too.

 My dear friend Greg Esser, pioneer BMX racer, former champion, BMX Pro from Pompano - Fl., USA, planned to go this World Championship.
 Long time since he was present at a Worlds.
 I asked him to give me his opinion on what he saw.
 I value is opinion very much, here it is: